 What could be the Impact on Medical Tourism?

 Valsa Nair Singh, IAS, Principal Secretary, Tourism & Culture with the government of Maharashtra, speaking about challenges such as demonetization and GST, claimed that medical tourism is growing in spite of demonetization, and e-visa on arrival has also helped in achieving the same.
-The medical tourism industry has been assisted by the improved connectivity.
+The medical tourism industry has been assisted by improved connectivity.
 “We are trying continuously for replicating wellness, yoga and organic living,” she shares.

 India is home to several alternative medicine practices such as Yoga, Ayurveda, Unani, Sidha, Homeopathy and Acupuncture which are popular among the foreigners.
 Such alternative medicine practices give India an important edge over most of its competitors such as Thailand, Malaysia, Singapore, UAE and South Korea.
-It is expected that GST would have a positive effect on these alternative medicine sector and will significantly contribute towards the growth of medical tourism in the country.
+GST would have a positive effect on these alternative medicine sector and will significantly contribute towards the growth of medical tourism in the country.

 The Bottom Line

 The Industry specialists have confidence with GST, customers and industry players will be in a win-win situation.
 The Healthcare Industry would profit from the GST implementation as it would diminish the complexities and various obstacles to the growth of business.
 Healthcare sector including the medical tourism is on the way of expanded profitability and promising development.